 Common Challenges and Setbacks: Staying Committed to Your Training Journey

-Measuring Progress: Realistic Timelines for Behavior Change
+Measuring Progress: Realistic Timelines for Behaviour Change

-Tracking your dog’s behavior change needs patience and clear steps.
+Tracking your dog’s behaviour change needs patience and clear steps.
 Early goals like staying calm near triggers are big wins.
 Long-term goals, like walking calmly in busy places, show lasting change.
 Good dog training programs break goals into smaller steps to avoid feeling overwhelmed.

 Short-Term vs. Long-Term Goals

-Short-Term Goals | Long-Term Goals |
+| Short-Term Goals | Long-Term Goals |

-Staying calm at 50 feet from a trigger | Walking past distractions without barking |
+| Staying calm at 50 feet from a trigger | Walking past distractions without barking |

-Reducing barking incidents by 50% | Consistent calm responses in stressful environments |
+| Reducing barking incidents by 50% | Consistent calm responses in stressful environments |

 Documenting Improvements